Sometimes, we just need to shake things up a little bit.

 Exercise is one of the best habits to adopt in your life because it’s a well-known keystone habit.
 In other words once people start exercising, several other positive changes start bubbling up as well.

-It takes discipline to stick with an exercise habit, and that sense of discipline can ripple over into other areas of your life as well.
-So not only will this challenge help you drop a few pounds, you’ll also feel empowered to start tackling other aspects of your life too.
+You need to develop self-discipline to stick with an exercise habit, and that foundational discipline can ripple over into other areas of your life as well.
+So not only will this challenge help you drop a few pounds, you’ll also feel empowered to start reinventing your life in other ways.

 - Easy – Pick one form of exercise and do it for two minutes